linuxserver/linuxserver.io/content/docs/how-to-guides.md

 ---

 <div class="preface">
 We write a lot of guides on how to use our stuff.
-Here's a list for your delictation!
+Here's a list for your delectation!
 </div>

 ## List of guides